Capture Family Tales From Aging Parents

 5. Look at old photos together.
 Photos trigger memory even with dementia.
 Choose ones from a period of time the person currently remembers, which could be the person as a young adult, teenager, or even a young child.

-Our daughter Kali gave him Story Worth as a holiday gift a year ago.
-In the past 12 months of the plague, he recorded 40 stories or memories from his past.
-They are being published by Story Worth Book, saving in print the precious reminiscence that would have been lost but now saved in a book that will be given to our adult children and then generations to come.
+Our daughter Kali gave him Story Worth as a holiday gift.
+He wrote down 40 stories or memories from his past.
+They were being published by Story Worth in a book, saving in print the precious reminiscence that would have been lost but now is found in a book that was given to our adult children and then generations to come.

 9. Life Bio- provides an online template of biography and autobiography questions that have been carefully crafted